acmoles/portfolio/portfolio/about.md

 -->

 I started my career as a [Toy Designer at LEGO](/projects/lego), having trained in [Product Design Engineering](http://www.gsa.ac.uk/study/undergraduate-degrees/product-design-engineering/) at the Glasgow School of Art.
-I transitioned into UX about 5 years ago, pursuing a desire to blend technology and interactivity into my design practice.
+About 5 years ago, I began to blend technology and interactivity into my design practice.
 Recently I've been leading an agile product team as a [Product Manager](/projects/ecosia).
 But I haven't forgotten my roots and I'm at my best when bridging digital/physical and design/technology divides.

 I've had the pleasure to collaborate with great people on diverse products, from time-critical [MVPs](/projects/toucanbox) at startups to [iterative features](/projects/ecosia/#product-design-at-scale) reaching millions of users.
 My natural curiosity, adaptability and love of learning have led me to play varied roles.
 A lifetime of tinkering with tools, languages and technologies enables me to empathise with engineering stakeholders as much as I do with users.

-What drives me is the belief that everyone's creativity and learning can be enhanced by technology.
+What drives me is the belief that everyone's creativity and learning can be enhanced by playful and approachable technology.
 By distilling complexity through design, I strive to open up this potential to wider audiences.
-I see rigorously designed interfaces with playful interactions as a key ingredient.
-Another is iteration - testing with users early and often. _The human-centred design process is the thread that runs through my career._
+Iteration is a key ingredient - testing with users early and often. _The human-centred design process is the thread that runs through my career._

 <!--
 as a force for good in our lives